Friday, May 31, 2024

 I first learned of Cobblestone Mountain after reading a 2012 trip report by David Stillman back in 2021.
 It has intrigued me ever since.
 The remote location, the difficult approach, the cool register at the summit—all of these things made Cobblestone out to be a pretty incredible spot, one that I definitely needed to explore.
 I put it off for a while, instead filling my Sespe résumé with other cool destinations.
 I needed the experience.
 From what I could tell, Cobblestone seemed like a pretty formidable summit, and I would need all the experience I could get if I wanted to reach the top.
 Since reading that post, I've climbed Hines Peak from Sisar four times, Cedar Peak (an SVS summit) from Piedra Blanca twice, White Ledge Peak from the Ventura River Preserve, completed the Topa Triple, and made a successful summit of Cara Blanca in the Matilija Wilderness.
 I thought that after doing all of those that I'd be ready for Cobblestone.
 How bad could it really be?
 I was experienced now, I'd been out there in the sticks, I'd gotten my shoes dirty.
 Whelp, as it turns out, Cobblestone was pretty bad.
 Really bad.
 Oh brother.
 This one was a doozy.
 I underestimated the difficulty of the day and suffered the consequences.

 It began in the wee hours of the morning on the 29th.
 I left the homestead at 5:15am, bound for the Buck Creek Trailhead.
 I thought that it would take about 2½ hours to get there.
 I was wrong by about thirty minutes.
 The windy, rut filled roads that weave through Hungry Valley and Alamo Mountain significantly slowed my pace.
 I didn't see a single person on my way up those roads.
 The farther I drove, the farther the distance between me and civilization.
 I reached the isolated trailhead just after 8:17am, the weather still somewhat cool.
 Not surprisingly, there weren't any other vehicles parked in the dirt lot.
-Looks like I was gonna have the whole mountain to myself.
+Looked like I was gonna have the whole mountain to myself.

 I could see Cobblestone from the trailhead.
 It didn't look that far.
 It didn't look too hard.
 I could see most of what I had to walk from right there, and to me it didn't look too bad.
 Wanting to stay fast and light, I decided to bring along just 3L of water, leaving a liter behind in the car for my return.
 That was mistake #1.
 I normally hike with 3L of water and it's always enough.
 Oh boy.
 Not this time...